Gravydigger/blog/src/content/post/arch-install/index.md

 ---
 title: "Installing Arch Linux, a Guided Walkthrough"
-description: "A guide to installing Arch Linux in a way that's a bit more guided, and can be used as a reference point for your own installation"
+description: "A guide to installing Arch Linux in a way that's a bit more guided, and can be used as a reference point for your own installation."
 publishDate: "25 Dec 2023"
 tags: ["tech", "arch", "it"]
 ---